 Day 4 – Tuscany Itinerary

-Day 4 of this Tuscany itinerary combines wandering through Siena’s historic streets with a visit to a charming, authentic Tuscan village that feels untouched by time.
+Day 4 of this Tuscany itinerary combines wandering through Siena’s historic streets, a magnificent view, art and some time for shopping.

 Reservations – Day 4